 These meatballs are packed full of flavor.
 They are high in protein because of the lentils, and they are also gluten free.
 Although they're seriously delicious on their own, I love adding them to different recipes like these spaghetti and meatballs or a meatball sub.
 I will include photos of both in the post.

 Start by cooking the lentils.
 You can use any type of lentils, but I used red ones because they somewhat resemble the color of real meat.
 Bring a large pot of water to a boil, and add your lentils.
 Cook until they are soft and mushy.
 You can check this by taking out a few at a time and mashing them with a fork.

-While the lentils are cooking, make your flax eggs by combining 2 tbsp of ground flax and 6 tbsp water.
+While the lentils are cooking, make your flax eggs by combining 2 tablespoon of ground flax and 6 tablespoon water.
 Mix them well and set aside.

 Ground up your hemp seeds in a high speed blender.
 Set those aside as well.

 Chop up your onion and mince your garlic.
 Add them to a pan over medium heat along with the olive oil.
 Cook for about 3-5 minutes until the onion and garlic release their flavor.
 After that, turn off the heat and set them aside.

 In a large blender or food processor, add the cooked lentils, onion, garlic, and vegetable broth.
 Blend them until everything is smooth and none of the lentils are whole anymore.
 Transfer the mixture to a large bowl. *If you don't have a blender or food processor with a cup large enough to fit all of these ingredients, use an immersion hand blender.